Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Abstract

 \section{Abstract}

-Electron tunneling through a potential barrier is a silent quantum effect behind multiple practical applications such as, for example, in electronics and scanning tunneling microscopy.
-Often considered within the quasi-static picture where the tunneling current flows through the system in response to an applied dc field, electron tunneling can be brought into the realm of ultrafast phenomenona when triggered by the electric field of the short optical pulse.
-Thus ultrafast scanning tunneling microscopy can be introduced, which combines the ultimate spatial and temporal resolution and offers unprecedented perspectives for studying electron and phonon dynamics at surfaces.
+Electron tunneling through a potential barrier is a salient quantum effect behind multiple practical applications such as, for example, in electronics and scanning tunneling microscopy.
+Often considered within the quasi-static picture where the tunneling current flows through the system in response to an applied dc field, electron tunneling can be brought into the realm of ultrafast phenomenona when triggered by the electric field of a short optical pulse.
+Ultrafast scanning tunneling microscopy thus emerges as a result of the combination of the ultimate spatial and temporal resolution, offering unprecedented perspectives for studying electron and phonon dynamics at surfaces.
 In this work, using the time-dependent density functional theory, we address the electron tunneling triggered by short (single-cycle and several-cycle) optical pulses in narrow metallic gaps under conditions relevant for actual experiments.
-We identify photon-assisted tunneling with one-photon, two-photon, and higher-order photon absorption, and we discuss the effect of the tunneling barrier, applied bias, and strength of the optical field on transition from photon-assisted tunneling (weak optical fields) to the optical field emission at strong optical fields.
-The numerical single-electron calculations and an analytical strong-field theory model are used to gain deeper insights into the results of the time-dependent density functional theory calculations.
+We identify photon-assisted tunneling with one-photon, two-photon, and higher-order photon absorption, and discuss the effect of the tunneling barrier, applied bias, and strength of the optical field on the transition from photon-assisted tunneling (weak optical fields) to the optical field emission at strong optical fields.
+Numerical single-electron calculations and an analytical strong-field theory model are implemented to gain deeper insights into the results of the time-dependent density functional theory calculations.
 Additionally, our parameter-free calculations allow us to retrieve and explain recent experimental results on optically induced transport in narrow metallic gaps under an applied dc bias.